At a Glance

 La Cornue Château Range in Pink

-Now, let's take a look at the best 60-inch pro ranges.
+Now, let's look at the best 60-inch professional ranges.

-As described, the natural convection with the arched top is the best for baking or roasting while leaving moisture in your food.
+As described earlier, La Cornue's natural convection oven with an arched top is the best for baking or roasting while leaving moisture in your food.

-In terms of color, the Château is the most elegant range available.
+In terms of finishes and trims, the Château is the most elegant range available.
 You are buying a piece of furniture as well as a stove.